jhinmainksta/drone/docs/en/copterhack2023.md

 To learn more about the articles of the CopterHack finalist teams follow the links [CopterHack 2021](copterhack2021.md), [CopterHack 2022](copterhack2022.md).

-The proposed projects are supposed to be open-source and be compatible with the Clover quadcopter platform.
+The proposed projects are supposed to be open-source and be compatible with the Drone quadcopter platform.
 Teams-participants are supposed to work on their projects throughout the competition, bringing them closer to the state of the finished product while being assisted by industry experts through lectures and regular feedback.

 Final of the CopterHack 2022 was held on May 27, 2023.
-The winner team was the team 🇷🇺 **[Clover Cloud Platform](clover-cloud-platform.md)**.
+The winner team was the team 🇷🇺 **[Drone Cloud Platform](drone-cloud-platform.md)**.

 ## Full stream of the final